 Back in camp I spent some time in the kitchen tent while Luke and Scott got a fire going in the lodge.
-I drained the beans and added them to the fat and ham in the Dutch oven, along with tomatoes, onions, chilis and spices.
+The beans were drained and added to the fat and ham in the Dutch oven, along with tomatoes, onions, chilis and spices.
 I mixed up some buttermilk cornbread in a second Dutch oven and brought the two iron kettles into the longhouse.
 Scott cut up some elk meat and tossed it in the pot of chili before I hung it from a chain above the flames.
 It would be several hours before it was ready to eat.
-We filled those hours gathering wood, bringing it back to the tent and relaxing around the fire with a drink within easy reach.
+We filled those hours gathering wood and relaxing around the fire with a drink within easy reach.
 When the beans were tender, I got some coals going and arranged them under and on top of the Dutch oven containing the cornbread.
+Twenty minutes later, dinner was served.
 It was a fine meal and a fine way to spin out the rest of the day.

-Luke left after he did the dishes.
+Luke left us after the dishes were done.
 Scott and I sat eating elk pepperoni and chatting in the sunshine until we wore the morning out.
 When Scott had packed his gear and driven off, Walter and I had the camp to ourselves.

 The dog dozed under the shade of a fir and I sat by the creek and read, until I realized it was Shower and Clean Underwear Day again.
 I fired up the Zodi and enjoyed a long, hot shower.
 I let the warm afternoon sun and a gentle breeze dry my skin before getting dressed with a clean change of clothes.

 I was lamenting there was nobody to appreciate my attention to hygiene when I heard a motorcyle idling through the trees, thumping nearer.
 My old friend, Doug McCoy, surprised me with a visit, bringing along his wife, Jackie Ann, for me to meet.
 After I showed them around camp, I mixed some Kentucky Mules for my guests.
-We sipped the bourbon and ginger concoctions and Doug caught me up with his adventures since I had seen him last, several years ago.
-Soon the drinks were gone and Doug and Jackie climbed on their motorcycle and headed off, planning to do a long loop through the forest before heading home to Trout Lake.
+As we sipped the bourbon and ginger concoctions, Doug caught me up with his adventures since I had seen him last, several years ago.
+Soon the drinks were gone and Doug and Jackie climbed on their motorcycle and rode off to do a long loop through the forest before heading home to Trout Lake.

 When the throb of Doug’s engine had faded away, Walter and I found ourselves truly alone.
 There was chili and cornbread left over for dinner, so I didn’t need to cook.
 I didn’t expect anymore company until sometime the next afternoon.
 I had nothing to do but relax, which I managed quite nicely.
 This is camping.